 Back to Pride and Prejudice.
 I chose Mr. Collins and Mr. Wickham as one of the four secondary characters because they are integral to the thematics of Austin’s marriage plot.
 Pompous prosy Mr. Collins lies at one end of the husband spectrum.
 The seemingly charming but ultimately caddish Mr. Wickham lies at the other.
 Mr. Darcy is poised perfectly in the middle.

-Similarly, Jane Bennett and Mr. Bingley, with their light and untroubled love for one another (although troubles befalls them through the actions of Mr. Darcy), put into relief Elizabeth’s and Darcy’s love which is darkened and troubled by, well, gee, pride and prejudice.
+Similarly, Jane Bennett and Mr. Bingley, with their light and untroubled love for one another (although trouble befalls them through the actions of Mr. Darcy), put into relief Elizabeth’s and Darcy’s love which is darkened and troubled by, well, gee, pride and prejudice.

 Secondary Characters: Tip #5